How to Use OAuth Authorization

 Very secure.

-- Password Isolation: The core design intent of OAuth is to protect passwords.
-Third-party applications will never receive your CNB login password.
+- Credential Isolation: The core design intent of OAuth is to protect account security.
+Third-party applications can never access your CNB login credentials.

-- Temporary Tokens: We issue encrypted "access tokens" to third-party applications.
-These tokens have an expiration time and are valid only for that specific application.
+- Temporary Tokens: The system issues encrypted "access tokens".
+These tokens have an expiration time and are valid only for the specific application.

-- Security Monitoring: The CNB Security Center audits the usage of these tokens and will intercept immediately if anomalies are detected.
+- Security Monitoring: The CNB Security Center audits token usage and will immediately intercept any anomalies.

 2. What permissions are authorized?